How to Leash-Train A Dog: Tips for Leash-Training Your Puppy · Kinship

 The basics of leash-training a puppy

-If you’re feeling overwhelmed by all the to-dos of training a puppy, here’s the good news: “Puppyhood is an excellent opportunity for leash-training since puppies tend to follow their owners around pretty closely already,” says Novack.
+If you’re feeling overwhelmed by all the to-dos of training a puppy, here’s the good news: “Puppyhood is an excellent opportunity for leash-training since puppies tend to follow their owners around pretty closely already,” Novack says.
 “You can start as soon as you bring them home.”
 Leash-training, by definition, just means teaching your dog to walk by your side and check in with you before sniffing out anything else in the environment.
 (That means no pulling or yanking!)

 Wondering how long this whole process is gonna take?
 “Puppies are really easy and can probably be fully leash-trained in a month,” Novack says, but also cautions to be wary of the “teenage” phase that dogs go through at around nine months old.
 “When they hit adolescence, they’re going to pretend they’ve never learned anything.
 Be ready to reinforce training and deal with some boundary pushing.”